 “All methods follow Colorado Department of Public Health and Environment, Water Quality Control Division methods.
 A River Watch Standard Operating Procedures Manual, Data Management Plan and Quality Assurance Plan are in revision and planned for completion December 2018.
 These will be available on the Resources page.
 A standard operating procedure manual is available.
 Quality assurance and control is a large part of the program, which conducts a 20% QAQC sample frequency compared to the industry 10% standard.
 River Watch is transparent about our methods and train volunteers on their role in providing quality data.
 Safety is the number one consideration in determining a site, year round public access, available flow data, existing data and other considerations enter into site selection.
 River Watch gathers data, but it does not interpret that data or use it outside of CPW’s mission.
 All River Watch data is public information and is available on our site, Colorado Data Sharing Network, National Water Quality Portal and is delivered to the WQCD for their annual hearing data calls.

-Citizen Science and volunteer monitoring is not free but extremely cost effective.
+Volunteer monitoring is not free but extremely cost effective.
 The cost for River Watch data is time, and our sample turnaround time is longer than a private laboratory.
 Read more about River Watch’s impact.